Suryanshu185/multivm/README.md

 # multivm For MacOSM!_M2 chip

-run multiple kms with one Vagrantfile
+run multiple vms with one Vagrantfile